shrielenee/embroidery-basics/prepare-project.md

 You can print, copy, or draw right on the Sticky Fabri-Solvy material.
 Then, just remove the paper backing and stick to your fabric [mounted up in a hoop](#mount-your-fabric).
 You can reposition and smooth wrinkles as you go---no worries!

 Stitch right over the Sticky Fabri-Solvy layer as you would on a lone piece of fabric.
-When you're ALL done you can dip your fabric (with stitching and Sticky Fabr-Solvy material) into a bowl of water and watch the Sticky Fabr-Solvy dissolve away.
+When you're ALL done you can dip your fabric (with stitching and Sticky Fabr-Solvy material) into a bowl of water and watch the Sticky Fabri-Solvy dissolve away.

 Learn more about [Sticky Fabri-solvy tips and tricks](https://www.shinyhappyworld.com/2014/06/everything-ever-wanted-know-sulky-sticky-fabri-solvy.html) from [shinyhappyworld.com](https://www.shinyhappyworld.com).